bapower/e15/independent-study/README.md

 ## What is Node.js
 Node.js is an open-source, JavaScript run-time environment used to execute JavaScript code on the server-side.
 Node.js development process has changed the paradigm that JavaScript is used primarily on the client-side.

-## WHat is Laravel
+## What is Laravel
 Laravel is a free, open-source PHP web framework, for development of web applications.
-Laravel follows the model-view architectural pattern based on Symfony.
-Has a plethora of features such as a modular packaging system with dedicated dependency manager, and different ways for accessing relational databases, and so on.
+Laravel is object oriented and follows the model-view architectural pattern.
+It has many features and built in tools and libraries to make development easier.

 ## Benefits of Node.js
 * Support for multithreading.